Collaborations

 Cause For Alarm (II) - (1978-1980)

-While Cause For Alarm (I) was comparitively short lived, the second incarnation was a much more agressive beast.
+While Cause For Alarm (I) was comparatively short lived, the second incarnation was a much more agressive beast.

-They even managed to get a gig behind proverbial chicken wire where the audience was free to throw bottles at them.
+They even manageed to get a gig behind the proverbial chicken wire where the audience was free to throw bottles at them.

 Roger Mee had his own song, and Ralph's Rod The Ferret character was clealy a musical variation on the comedian.